joedanz/cf-project-tracker/trunk/install/README.txt

 UPGRADING FROM 1.0 BETA:
 To upgrade, simply copy the latest files over the existing ones.
 You may need to reinitialize you app by adding a "?reinit" on the end of a URL.
 All of the settings are contained in the config directory and in the database.
-You should keep your existing config files and copy them back on top of the newly installed ones.
+You should keep your existing config files and copy them back on top of the newly installed ones, but you may want to check for any added settings.
-Database changes made since the beta:
-  1) pt_comments - "comment" extended to 1000 characters.
-  2) pt_project_users - "role" extended to 9 characters.
-  3) pt_todolists - "description" extended to 1000 characters.
-  4) pt_todos - "task" extended to 300 characters.
-Database changes made since version 1.0:
-  1) pt_users - guest user now added by default.
-  				"mobile" varchar(15) added
-  				"carrierID" varchar(35) added
-  				"email_todos" tinyint(1) added
-  				"mobile_todos" tinyint(1) added
-  				"email_mstones" tinyint(1) added
-  				"mobile_nstones" tinyint(1) added
-  				"email_issues" tinyint(1) added
-  				"mobile_issues" tinyint(1) added
-  2) pt_carriers - new table + data

-SUBVERSION NOTES:
-There is a Subversion repository browser and code browser.
-This has not undergone extensive testing, but it works on my system.
-You need to install the subversion client tools on the server and then set the path to svn.exe in the settings files.

 DEMO VERSION:
-A demo of this app can currently be found at http://ajaxcf.com/project This version if running on ColdFusion MX 7.
+A demo of this app can currently be found at http://ajaxcf.com/project This version if running on ColdFusion MX 7 - so no image stuff.
 You can login with username "admin" and password "admin".

 ABOUT ROLES:
 There are 3 possible roles a user can have.
 Admins can make any changes